 Emergence has been given numerous definitions and its exact meaning is still being debated.
 Here, we will use the basic notion of what is meant by emergence: what parts of a system do together that they would not do on their own; or emergence occurs when an entity is observed to have properties that its parts do not have on their own.

 Like an onion, reality sports a layered structure, each layer emerging from the layer below it.
 Let's anchor our onion analogy at the sub-atomic level with proton, neutron, and electron constituents.
 As they interact, they self-organize into a variety of atoms, as illustrated by the periodic table of elements.
 Having emerged from the self-organization of protons, neutrons, and electrons, these different atoms/elements represent the next layer up in complexity.
 As the elements of this layer interact, they self-organize into more complex structures, called molecules.
 The new, molecular layer has its own set of properties created by the more complex relationships among the elements and their charge-associated fields.
-This step-wise creation of increasingly complex layers continues up the ladder of reality, finally generating the macro levels we are used to dealing with on a daily basis. [examples of emergence]
+This step-wise creation of increasingly complex layers continues up the ladder of reality, finally generating the macro levels we are used to dealing with on a daily basis. [examples of emergence] [another look at layers]

 It is important to note that while the process of emergence most certainly does create new properties (rules of interaction) for each new layer, it does not create new types of fundamental, material bits or immaterial forces.
 Complexity increases in a layered fashion, creating a hierarchy, or ladder, of complexity as we move from lower to higher layers.
 We might imagine that, at a fundamental level, bits of reality self-organize into material/immaterial patterns (atoms).
 Responding to the properties of their peers (still atoms and/or molecules), they self-organize into higher level, more complex, patterns.
 As we proceed up the layers of reality, we find increasingly complex patterns being created from the less complex patterns below.
 But note: at each step along the way, reality includes both aspects: material, and immaterial.
 These different faces of reality are just that, faces of reality.
 They do not create each other, they skip along together, holding hands.